amandadovel/Article-Scrape/README.md

 1. Clone repository.
 Click on the clone button next to the repository (clone with SSH).
 2. Open Terminal and git clone (paste) into directory of your choice.
 3. Open folder in VS Code.
 4. The file structure follows an MVC pattern with the main diretories being `models`, `public`, `routes`, `views`, and a                `server.js` file connecting the app to the server and the correct port.
+5. the `models` folder handles the data of the application.
-5. `public` holds the assets, css, images and the javascript connecting to the html
+6. `public` holds the assets, css, images and the javascript which holds all the necessary 'on click' functions.
+7. The `routes` folder holds the logic for the routes which receives the user input, validates it and passes it through the modls.
+8. Inside of the `views` folder are the handlebars files which dynamically displays information on the web page.

 ## Pre-Requisites ✔️